beccaob/html-css-portfolio-project-1/README.md

 # Testing

-## Responsivness
+## Responsiveness

-All pages were tested to ensure responsivness on screen sizes from 320px upwards.
+All pages were tested to ensure responsiveness on screen sizes from 320px upwards.
 Each page was tested on Chrome, Edge and Firefox.

 Steps to test:
-1. Open browser and navigate to [The Rhythm Lounge](https://beccaob.github.io/the-rhythm-lounge-pp1/index.html)
+1. Open the browser and navigate to [The Rhythm Lounge](https://beccaob.github.io/the-rhythm-lounge-pp1/index.html)
 2. Open the developer tools ( right click & inspect )
 3. Set to responsive & decrease width to 320px
 4. Set the zoom to 50%
 5. Click & drag window to max width

 Expected Outcome:
-* Responsive on all screen sizes, no pixelated/streched images
+* Responsive on all screen sizes, no pixelated/stretched images
 * No horizontal scroll bar
 * No element overflow